Dispensers of Happiness Since 1906

 Today consumers can browse through a huge inventory of new, used, and restored pianos, as well as digital pianos and church organs.
 With about 30 brands on hand, Cooper Music is the exclusive dealer for displaying the largest selection of pianos and organs in the Southeast.

 A shining star of Cooper Music’s game plan is the Cooper Music Rental Program, which Cooper expanded shortly after taking the company helm.
 This program allows people to rent any piano they like and try it out at home, for a monthly fee as low as $25.

 “With the pace and changes in lifestyle, we find people have increased the desire for life’s finer things…including pianos,” says Cooper.
 “This program makes that desire affordable.
 Research has proven the value of music in childhood brain development.
 The Cooper Rental Program is ideal for parents who want to give their child an opportunity to play the piano before leaping into a major investment.
 Later, if a customer decides to buy the instrument, rental fees can be applied toward the purchase.
 There is no purchase obligation or time limits.”

-Another exciting addition to the Cooper program is Music and Wellness, group lessons for seniors who enjoy music.
-Attracting hundreds of seniors each week to several conveniently located studios, the adult Music and Wellness classes grow in popularity.
-In addition to an enjoyable… and life-enhancing hobby, participants can make new friends with galas that include dinner and a musical program.
+Another exciting addition to the Cooper program is Cooper’s Lowrey Organ Center, group lessons for seniors who enjoy music.
+Attracting hundreds of seniors each week, the adult music and wellness keyboard classes grow in popularity.
+In addition to an enjoyable… and life-enhancing hobby, participants can make new friends with galas that include pot luck dinners and a musical programs.

 “Music is therapeutic for all kinds of physical and mental ailments,” says Cooper “It makes life worth living for many people, including myself.”
 That’s part of the reason why Cooper shares this healing gift by donating pianos and organs to area churches and retirement homes.